 The night before Darwin’s hike was filled with laughter, a delicious home cooked meal and friends.
 Gear was packed and repacked as I watched from a safe distance and then sleep came.
 In the morning we woke up and talked over coffee then loaded up for the drive to Campo, CA.

 We found our way up a dusty bumpy hill unsure if we were in the right place until the monument popped into view.
 Along with the monument was Phantom, a joyful PCTA volunteer answering questions and providing the first trail register for hikers to sign.
 I watched as Darwin scribbled his name, making the start of his hike even more official.
-I had the urge to sign it too but realized it was not my to sign this time.
+I had the urge to sign it too but realized it was not mine to sign this time.
 This was not my path to follow.

 I took pictures of Darwin and his friend Jaymes who would be starting out with him.
 I hugged Darwin and tried to bury myself in his beard, breathing him in.
 It was time.
 I could see it in his eyes.
 He was no longer mine but the trail’s and he turned to answer its calling.